Apes-HDF/EBS/docs/configuration.md

     SMS_DSN=null://null

 This is the main parameter to send DNS.
-If you leave `null://null`, nothing will be send without errors.
-It can be useful when having issues with your SMS provider and wanting to disable it temporarly.
+If you leave `null://null`, no SMS will be sent.
+It may be useful when having issues with your SMS provider and wanting to disable it temporarily.

-For example, to use a service like Twilio, the parameters should look like:

-    SMS_DSN=twilio://AccountSID:AuthToken@default?from=%2BFROMNUMBER
+Below are the supported value templates to use depending on your SMS provider.

+### Brevo

+    SMS_DSN=brevo://API_KEY@default?sender=PHONE_NUMBER

+### Twilio

+    SMS_DSN=twilio://AccountSID:AuthToken@default?from=PHONE_NUMBER

 ## Meilisearch